davidkankowski/Real-Estate-Yield-Optimizer/README.md

 **An automated data pipeline that identifies high-yield rental properties while filtering out "value traps" (high maintenance risk).**

 ## 🎯 The Business Problem
 High "Rent-to-Cost" ratios often lure investors into bad deals.
-A property might show a 1.5% yield, but if it's 100 years old and in a labor-scarce market, the **Effective Yield** is much lower.
+A property might show a 1.5% yield, but if it's 100 years old and in a labor-scarce market, the **Effective Yield** is much lower due to maintenance costs.

 ## 🛠️ The Solution
 This pipeline ingests live market data and scores properties on a "Deal Score" (0-100) using a custom algorithm: